Sync tables from Snowflake to PostgreSQL

 Connect Snowflake to PostgreSQL

 We've created a stream, PostgreSQL is running, our table is waiting for data.
-It's now time to connect the everything!
+It's now time to connect everything!
 The next stage is going to complete the picture below, by creating a point-to-point connection between the two systems — without the need to expose any systems to the public internet!

 The Snowflake Push to PostgreSQL Connector by Ockam is available in the Snowflake Marketplace.